fbpx

 art-appreciation-children-Claude_Monet

-Description: This activity introduces children to impressionism and the work of Claude Monet.
+Description: This activity introduces kids to impressionism and the work of Claude Monet.
 Using tissue paper and water, they can create their own impressionist-style artworks.

 Artist Story: Claude Monet was a French painter, a founder of French Impressionist painting and the most consistent and prolific practitioner of the movement’s philosophy of expressing one’s perceptions before nature, especially as applied to plein air landscape painting.